francoisboulou/us-history-app/README.md

 - Heavy use of APIs, to power maps, map events, auth, and more
 - Authentication, SSH, and HTTPS
-- Writing clean, modular, maintainable React code will be more important than it has been in previous, smaller projects
+- Writing clean, modular, maintainable React code will be more important than it has been in previous, smaller projects.
+- Use of more advanced React features such as hooks, router, and state management solutions such as redux if necessary.

 # 1. Planning and Mockups